LilyPichu: Personal life

-In 2018, Ki began dating YouTuber Albert Chang, better known as Sleightlymusical, and in 2019, they separated after he had an affair.
+In 2018, Ki began dating YouTuber Albert Chang, better known as Sleightlymusical, and in 2019, they separated after he cheated on her.
 On February 21, 2020, Ki confirmed on a livestream that she was dating fellow OfflineTV member Michael Reeves.

-On June 27, 2020, Ki and Yvonne "Yvonnie" Ng came forward with sexual misconduct allegations against former OfflineTV member Federico "Fedmyster" Gaytan, stating that he would enter her room uninvited and make inappropriate advances on her.
-Gaytan was removed from the group following the allegations, and in the week following his removal, six members of OfflineTV came forward with stories of his inappropriate and manipulative behavior.
+On June 27, 2020, Ki and Yvonne "Yvonnie" Ng, the OfflineTV house manager, wrote about the sexual misconduct from former OfflineTV member Federico Michael Gaytan, also known as Fedmyster, stating that he would enter her room uninvited and make inappropriate advances on her.
+As a result, Gaytan was removed from OfflineTV.